Univ.-Prof. for Choral Conducting

 developments in the arts and in society as a whole.

 The curriculum is competence-oriented.
-After completing the programme, students should:
+After completing the Bachelor's programme, students should:

-- master the technique of conducting with confidence and be able to present themselves professionally
+- be able to master their instrument and present themselves professionally

 - be free and independent in their artistic work

 - be able to deal critically with artistic and academic issues

 - be able to play professionally in an orchestra/ensemble

 - be able to work as a team-player in an artistically constructive way as a member of a chamber music formation or ensemble

 - have acquired comprehensive knowledge of various playing techniques

 - have acquired comprehensive knowledge of the orchestral literature and mastery of the relevant orchestral parts and the solo and chamber music literature of various periods

 - have basic knowledge of stylistics and repertoire